 In design thinking, you keep the user at the center of the process, which means having empathy for their experience.
 At the core of this process is making…

-Design Thinking Bootcamp is a beginner’s guide for how to get down with design thinking.
+Bootcamp Bootleg is a beginner’s guide for how to get down with design thinking from the d.school.

-Make Space: A book about designing spaces for innovation that work not just for users and students, but staff too!
+Make Space: A book by Scott Without and Scott Doorley about designing spaces for innovation that work not just for users and students, but staff too!

 Design Thinking for Educators: Yes!
 What it sounds like.